RobertBaruch/nmigen-tutorial/3_modules.md

 ### Synchronous

-Synchronous logic is called synchronous because all of the flipflops (FFs) within a particular clock domain all change, in synchrony, according to the clock domain's clock.
+Logic that contains clocked elements is called _synchronous_ because all of the flip-flops (FFs) within a particular clock domain all change, in synchrony, according to the clock domain's clock.
 Each clock domain also has a reset signal which can reset all FFs to a given state.
-Finally, the domain specifies the edge on which all the FFs change: positive or negative.
+Finally, the domain specifies the edge of its clock on which all the FFs change: positive or negative.

 FFs that are not clocked using the edge of a given clock domain cannot be in that clock domain.
 By definition, they have a different clock and reset, and so belong in a different clock domain.
+Attempts to set a signal in two clock domains will result in a driver-driver conflict.

 Some hardware supports only one clock domain.
 Many FPGAs support at least two clock domains.